Partnering with Maine Public Libraries

 A Special Letter to Maine Children

-Last but not least, you will find a special letter in the front of every 5 year-old Raising Readers book.
+Last but not least, you will find a special letter in front of every 5-year-old Raising Readers book.
 Each letter inspires children and families to visit and explore their local public library.
 There, a world of books awaits to be read and loved.
 With a library card, everyone in the family can pick out books to take home.

 Don't miss a post!